Irish privacy watchdog refers Facebook's U.S. data transfers to EU court

 "There is no way that the CJEU can say that model contracts are valid if they killed Safe Harbor based on the existence of these U.S. surveillance laws," Schrems said in a statement on Wednesday.

-However, EU privacy watchdogs have raised a number of concerns about the framework, heightening fears that it might not withstand a court challenge.
+However, EU privacy watchdogs have raised a number of concerns with the framework, heightening fears that it might not withstand a court challenge.
+(Reporting by Julia Fioretti; Editing by Susan Fenton)

-"If the courts decide that the standard contractual clauses cannot be relied upon and that the transfers of personal data which they facilitate must be halted, the effect on international business would be catastrophic," said Oliver Yaros, a lawyer at Mayer Brown.
+* Millennial enters into property option agreement to joint venture up to 80% Pocitos West Project

+DUBAI, May 23 Here are some factors that may affect Middle East stock markets on Tuesday.
+Reuters has not verified the press reports and does not vouch for their accuracy.